 If technologies were religions, the Foundation and Bootstrap guys would be out for each other’s blood.
 No discussion of modern CSS frameworks is complete without mentioning Foundation, so here we go.

-Head over the Foundation website, and you can’t help but notice the byline: “The most advanced responsive front-end framework in the world.”
+Head over to the Foundation website, and you can’t help but notice the byline: “The most advanced responsive front-end framework in the world.”
 At first glance, it looks like a tall claim to go with a marketing campaign.

 However, adherents of the Foundation framework know there’s at least some truth to that.
 Foundation was developed to go naturally with the Rails framework, and several of the Rails’ “zen-like” guiding principles can be seen at work.